PaulVayssiere/Foreign-language-listening-comprehension/README.md

 -----
 * Bug: Angular provider (config: an url for a the text-to-speech API).
 I currently use the Google translate text-to-speech with a personal proxy because they don't allow cross-origin for my ajax calls.

 * Use more directives !!!
+Rewrite everything with more directives and services to split more the code
 * Add some tests (like in the main AngularJS tutorial)
 * Finish the part with the letters
 * Add all alpha-numeric languages.